48thct2jtnf/P/doc/tor.md

 ```

 The directory can be different of course, but (both) port numbers should be equal to
-your pivxd's P2P listen port (51472 by default).
+your phored's P2P listen port (51472 by default).
 ```
--externalip=X   You can tell pivx about its publicly reachable address using
+-externalip=X   You can tell phore about its publicly reachable address using
                 this option, and this can be a .onion address.
 Given the above configuration, you can find your onion address in /var/lib/tor/pivx-service/hostname.
 Onion addresses are given